Server data from the Official MCP Registry

 }

-Note: The VSCode extension may not trigger the OAuth browser flow automatically.
-Completing authentication via the terminal first ensures tokens are available for the extension.
+The VS Code extension may not trigger the OAuth browser flow automatically.
+Complete authentication via the terminal first.

 "mcpServers": {